SpecFlowOSS/SpecFlowWiki/Sharing-Data-between-Bindings.md

+_Editor note: We recommend reading this documentation entry at [[http://www.specflow.org/documentation/Sharing-Data-between-Bindings]].
+We use the GitHub wiki for authoring the documentation pages._

 In many cases the different bindings have to exchange data during execution.
 SpecFlow provides several ways of sharing data between bindings.

 ##Instance Fields